Convalescent Plasma - Donor FAQ

 Can CP donors with complete resolution of symptoms be placed on the schedule prior to completing their 14-day deferral period?

 No, BBD does not book donors until they can attest to being symptom-free for 14 days, in case symptoms return during that time.

 What is the donation frequency and time period of donation for CP?

-CP donors can donate a total of 8 times over 3 months.
+CP donors can donate a total of 8 times.
 Antibody titers may spontaneously wane over time, but this has not been studied yet, hence the 3-month donation limit.
 The minimum time between donations is 7 days, but CP donors have the freedom to donate less frequently, or not return for a repeat donation.

 Can CP donors direct their donation to a family member who is ill from COVID-19?